 Notes: p < 0.10, p < 0.05, p < 0.01.
 The models are estimated using OLS estimates.
 An observation is a candidate-election.
 "Low white collar" and "High white collar" districts are defined with respect to the median value of the share of white-collar workers.
 The dependent variable is the logarithm of the ratio of the number of votes obtained by a candidate over abstention.
 All the estimations include party interacted with election fixed effects.
 The model in Columns (1) and (2) also includes district fixed effects, while the model in Column (3) and (4) also includes candidate fixed effects.
 Standard errors are clustered at the district level.
-The time-varying district-level controls include the share of the population by age group, degree and the unemployment rate, the share of the employees who are part of the top 1% of the income distribution, the total spending at the district level, the number of candidate-level controls include her sex (except in Column (3) and (4)), indicator variables for the candidates' political mandates, and an indicator variable equal to one if the candidate is the incumbent and to zero otherwise.
+The time-varying district-level controls include the share of the population by age group, degree and the unemployment rate, the share of the employees who are part of the top 1% of the income distribution, the total spending at the district level, the number of candidates running, the margin at last election between the first and second largest vote counts, and the number of registered voters.
+The candidate-level controls include her sex (except in Column (3) and (4)), indicator variables for the candidates' political mandates, and an indicator variable equal to one if the candidate is the incumbent and to zero otherwise.
 Coefficients for the controls are not reported for the sake of space.
 Variables are described in more detail in the text.